ln2t/cvrmap/README.md

 # Usage

 To run CVRmap, you must first have data to crunch.
-If you don't have data, and you want to test CVRmap, you can download the publicly available dataset on openneuro (https://openneuro.org/datasets/ds004604) which include compatible rawdata, fmriprep derivatives, as well as `cvrmap` (v1.0) outputs.
+If you don't have data, and you want to test CVRmap, you can download the publicly available dataset on openneuro [ds004604](https://openneuro.org/datasets/ds004604) which include compatible rawdata, fmriprep derivatives, as well as `cvrmap` (v1.0) outputs.
-If you have your own data that you want to analyze with CVRmap, make sure to observe the following: first of all, the data are supposed to a BIDS (https://bids-specification.readthedocs.io/en/stable/) dataset.
+If you have your own data that you want to analyze with CVRmap, make sure to observe the following: first of all, the data are supposed to a [BIDS](https://bids-specification.readthedocs.io/en/stable/) dataset.
 For each subject, you must have a T1w image, a BOLD image and a physiological file containing the breathing data (CO2) recorded during the fMRI scan.
 For instance, for `sub-01`, the data should look like this:

 ```
 sub-01/anat/sub-01_T1w.nii.gz